-Studies show that storm drain stenciling works to raise citizen awareness of storm drain connections to local lakes and rivers.
+Stormwater runoff from urban streets is th major source of water pollution in our local waterways.
+Studies show that storm drain art works to raise citizen awareness of storm drain connections to local lakes and rivers.
 In one study, more than 75% of people exposed to decorated storm drains knew where their water went.
-Of the people unexposed to beautiful storm drains, only a third were aware of their water's final destination.

 Art painted on storm drains draws awareness to the dangers of pollutants in our waterways.
-This video Public Art vs. Pollution; Storm Drain Art project in Reno, Nevada depict storm drains as the mouth of the River.
-We wouldn't put litter, oil from cars or lawn fertilizer in our mouths, so we shouldn't put them in the River's mouth.
+This video highlights a Storm Drain Art project in Reno, Nevada depicting storm drains as the mouth of the river.
+We wouldn't put litter, oil from cars, or lawn fertilizer in our mouths, so we shouldn't put them in the river's mouth!

 #1 Storm Drain - corner of Chapel & Mill St